Reesekin/coachBot/README.md

 🚧Installation:
 1.Install ffmpeg & node.js and set enviroment paths
+2.Open up 'coach.js' and insert your bot token.
-2. Run Boomer_Run.bat
+3. Run Boomer_Run.bat
-3. Type '$op' to give yourself admin
+4. Type '$op' to give yourself admin.
-4. Add people to the boomer-list and wait for them to join your channel
+5. Add people to the boomer-list and wait for them to join your channel.
-5. Coach will come in and warns you about a boomer in your channel
+6. Coach will come in and warns you about a boomer in your channel.
+Enjoy!